Start Here select your interest here

 University Facts why Lo'au University is the first in Moana

-- Lo'au University's philosophy is 'education for thinking' rather than 'education for knowledge'
+- Lo'au University's philosophy is 'education for thinking', an extension and revival of 'education for knowledge'

-- Lo'au University now confirms its Official Launch on Monday 6 of January 2014 from the Kimgdom of Tonga in the Campus of University of the South Pacific
+- Lo'au University now confirms its Official Launch on Monday 6 of January 2014 from the Kingdom of Tonga in the Campus of University of the South Pacific

 - Lo'au University now confirms its Annual Conference on Tuesday 7 of January 2014 until Friday 10 at USP Campus in the Kingdom of Tonga